-Lets take a look at the age old technique of hair transplantation i.e FUT.
+Let’s take a look at the age-old technique of hair transplant in Delhi i.e. FUT.
 Shall we?

-FUT technique ensures harvest of large no of grafts, with preservation of donor area for future use.
-Individual hair follicular units are then separated under high magnification microscopes which ensures high graft survival rate.
+Ensures harvest of large no of grafts, with preservation of donor area for future use.
+Individual hair follicular units are then separated under high-magnification microscopes which ensures a high graft survival rate.

-FUT can also be combined with beard/body hair transplant to get more no of grafts in a single session.
-Once a FUT is done in a patient, then in future (if required) another FUT or FUE can also be planned in the same patient.
+FUT can also be combined with beard/body hair transplant to get more number grafts in a single session.
+Once a FUT is done in a patient, then in the future (if required) another FUT or FUE hair transplant can also be planned in the same patient.

 Let’s debunk some myths revolving around FUT in the hair transplant market.

 1. MYTH: It is an outdated technique & nobody does it now, hence we are not doing it.

 FACT: It is a highly sophisticated surgery that needs years of experience, a well-trained technical team of at least eight people, a lot of surgical instrumentation, high-power microscopes, and huge investment, unlike FUE which does not need all this and works well on the franchise model.